HL7/davinci-crd/input/pagecontent/background.md

 ### Systems
 The CRD implementation guide defines the responsibilities of the two types of systems involved in a CRD solution:

-**CRD Clients** are typically systems that healthcare providers use at the point of care including electronic medical records systems, pharmacy systems and other clinical and administrative systems used for ordering, documenting, and executing patient-related services.
+**CRD Clients** are typically systems that healthcare providers use at the point of care including electronic medical records systems, pharmacy systems and other provider and administrative systems used for ordering, documenting, and executing patient-related services.
 Users of these systems have a need for coverage requirements information to support care planning.

 **CRD Services** (or servers) are systems that act on behalf of payer organizations to share information with healthcare providers about rules and requirements related to healthcare products and services covered by a patient's payer.
 A CRD Service will provide coverage information related to one or possibly more insurance plans.